-Owning a backyard swimming pool is great because you can organize pool parties, spend quality time with family and friends and even cool off during summers.
-However, owning a pool is a serious responsibility because the pool is a potential danger to children, pets and other people who might not be good swimmers.
+When you are expecting a baby, you know you have to childproof your home.
+If you have a house with a backyard swimming pool you will have to make sure you backyard is also safe.
+Owning a pool is a serious responsibility it is a potential danger to children and pets, guests, neighbors with small children.
 Therefore, securing your pool should be a priority whether you just built it or it is old.
 Some of the ways you can improve the safety of your pool include the following:

 This is one of the ways you are supposed to keep off uninvited people, pets, and children from accessing or wandering near the pool.
 There are different materials and styles to choose from depending on your budget, location, preference and the type of pool you have in your backyard.
 Regardless of the materials you choose, there are state and local requirements that you are supposed to adhere to when installing the fence.
 For instance, the enclosure should surround the entire pool and it should be at least 4 feet tall.
 To ensure that the gates are always closed, the latched should be self-closing and the latched should be high enough such that children cannot be able to open the gate on their own.
 As a precautionary measure, the fence should not leave a gap more than 1 foot to discourage kids and pets from crawling into the swimming pool.
 Finally, the fence should not be easy to climb from either of the sides.